nattatorn-dev/react-native-user-profile/README.md

 - Carefully crafted user experience and design
 - Clean and comprehensive codebase

+## Install
+- Git clone the repository.
+- In the repo directory, run "npm install" to install dependencies
+- Run "exp start" to initiate expo.
+Then, you will see instructions to run a demo on a real device or a simulator.

 ## Made with help of
 - [react-native](https://github.com/facebook/react-native)
 - [react-native-elements](https://github.com/react-native-training/react-native-elements)